Oysters on a plate of ice Oysters on a plate of ice

 Guinness and oysters galore

-The Cow in Notting Hill has a real focus on delectable seafood dishes with Northern European influences.
+The Cow in Notting Hill has a firm focus on delectable seafood dishes with Northern European influences.
 This Anglo-Irish gastropub claims to be an essential destination for both Guinness and oysters.
-Classics include a hearty fish stew and bangers and mash, as well as banoffee pie for dessert.
+Menu classics include nostalgic, hearty plates like fish stew or bangers and mash, along with the likes of banoffee pie for dessert.
+You can enjoy a proper meal in the dining room, or just some snacks to go with your pint in the bar.

 Granger & Co.

-Bill Granger’s eateries are already a huge hit around the globe, and their Granger & Co. branch is no exception to this.
-Enjoy international dishes with an Aussie twist in a natural light-soaked dining room.
-Dishes include Parmesan- crumbed chicken schnitzel, chilli miso salmon, and crab toast with sriracha aioli.
+Considered one of the pillars of the present-day brunch tradition, Bill Granger's eateries are a huge hit around the globe, and the Notting Hill branch of Granger & Co. is no exception.
+Enjoy international dishes with an Aussie twist in a natural light-soaked dining room here, including the likes of parmesan-crumbed chicken schnitzel, chilli miso salmon, or crab toast with sriracha aioli.

 A fresh take on Asian food

-ULI in Notting Hill serves a menu of fresh Asian food all cooked from scratch using traditional Chinese, Thai, Malay, and Singaporean disciplines.
+Uli in Notting Hill serves a menu of fresh Asian food all cooked from scratch using traditional Chinese, Thai, Malay, and Singaporean disciplines.
 The place is spacious and bright and is jazzed up with contemporary artworks on the walls.
-Enjoy dishes like spicy Hunan pork dumplings, wok-fried daikon cakes and, miso aubergine with a noodle and cucumber salad.
+Enjoy dishes like spicy Hunan pork dumplings, wok-fried daikon cakes, or miso aubergine with a noodle and cucumber salad.

 Fez Mangal